-- 6. Supervised Teaching Assistant in Food Science (1 cr.)
+- 6. Responsible Conduct in Research (1 cr.)
+GRAD 61200 - 7.
+Supervised Teaching Assistant in Food Science (1 cr.)
 FS 69700 (Required for Ph.D. only).
-Include this only in the comment section of the Plan of Study because it has a P/F grade. - 7.
-Attendance for FS 68400 Graduate Seminar:
+Include this only in the comment section of the Plan of Study because it has a P/F grade. - 8.

-All graduate students not registered for the seminar course are strongly encouraged to attend at least six weekly seminars presented by students registered for this course.
-Regular attendance will boost the speaker's morale and also increase the attendee's knowledge in current important topics in food science, including research, that are the subject matter of the seminar series.
-"Knowledge and Scholarship" is one of the major learning outcomes of all the - 8.
 Research Area Coursework Requirements (4 cr. for M.S.; 7 cr. for Ph.D.)
 Additional coursework beyond the Graduate Program minimum requirements listed above is dependent upon your educational background, research topic, and professional objectives, with the approval of your Major Professor, Advisory Committee, and the Graduate Committee.
-It is the responsibility of the Advisory Committee to ensure that the plan of study includes at least 3 credit hours for the M.S. degree, and 6 credit hours for the Ph.D. degree of Food Science-related coursework at the highest level available (preferably at the 600 level).
+It is the responsibility of the Advisory Committee to ensure that the Plan of Study includes at least 4 credit hours for the M.S. degree, and 7 credit hours for the Ph.D. degree of Food Science-related coursework at the highest level available (preferably at the 600 level).

 M.S. students are required to take 3 credit hours of statistics, STAT 51100 or STAT 51200 or equivalent.
 The intent is for them to take whatever graduate-level course is appropriate based on what they have taken previously.
 Ph.D. students, including those who bypass M.S., must take an additional statistics course of 3 credit hours, STAT 51400 or equivalent.
-For those students who already have fulfilled these requirements prior to entering the Ph.D. program, additional statistics courses may be decided upon by their Advisory Committee, based on career objectives and research project.
+For those students who already have fulfilled these requirements prior to entering the Ph.D. program, additional statistics courses may be decided upon by their Advisory Committee, based on career objectives and research projects.